Keyboard shortcuts

 Prover

-To create a fault proof, the validator invokes the kailua-host binary.
+To create a fault proof, the validator invokes the kailua-cli binary with the prove command.

-• kailua-host: The path to the kailua-host binary to call for proof generation.
+• kailua-cli: The path to the binary to call for proof generation.
+Defaults to the path of the invoked kailua-cli executable.

 Wallet